saintleocom/git-and-github-fundamentals-SwethaPolam/README.md

    Shows intrest in making handy crafts.
    # :tree:Likes planting trees.

-   # :like:Likes & :dislike:Dislikes:

-   Intrested in spending more time using GIT(version control) and operating the various advantages of using GIT vs other tools.
+   # :like:Likes: Intrested in spending more time using GIT(version control) and operating the various advantages of using GIT vs other tools.

-   Not a dislike but waiting to see how I get acquaint using this new approach of various new tools during this course.
+   # :dislike:Acquiring New Knowledge: Not a dislike but waiting to see how I get acquaint using this new approach of various new tools during this course.